 Prof. Dr. Annika Herwig

-The main focus of our research is to understand the regulatory mechanisms underlying seasonal adaptations in small mammals.
-Mammals living in a seasonally changing world face energetic bottlenecks during winter, when ambient temperatures are low and food sources are scarce.
-To overcome these, seasonal mammals show extreme morphological and physiological adaptations to maintain energy balance.
+The main focus of our research is to understand the mechanisms controlling seasonal adaptations in small mammals.
+Mammals living in seasonal environments face regular and predictable energetic bottlenecks at a particular time of year.
+In temperate zones, winter is the critical time when food sources are limited and at the same time ambient temperature is low.
+Many seasonal mammals show extreme morphological and physiological adaptations to overcome this energetic challenge.

-Currently we work on Djungarian hamsters that precisely adjust fur properties, reproduction, body mass and metabolism to the time of year.
-Remarkable is the pronounced and precise annual body weight cycle of this species that is controlled by photoperiod and occurs despite ad libitum feeding.
-Another extreme adaptation of Djungarian hamsters to energy shortage in winter is the expression of daily torpor.
-During torpor, metabolic rate is downregulated and body temperature drops to values between 15-25°C - striking state for an endothermic mammal!
+We mainly work on Djungarian hamsters that precisely adjust reproduction, body mass and metabolism to the time of year.
+These animals show a particularly remarkable annual body weight cycle that is precisely controlled by photoperiod and moreover, use daily torpor.
+During torpor, metabolic rate is downregulated by 80 % and body temperature drops to values between 15-25°C – a striking state for an endothermic mammal!

-Combining in vivo biochemical and molecular methods, we aim to identify how the brain regulates these profound adjustments of energy balance and metabolism.
-The underlying regulatory mechanisms in the brain are of great interest since they are able to control body weight and metabolism very precisely in the long-term and over an extreme range.
-Undertanding them is of great interest for basic physiology research as well as for applied biomedical projects.
+Combining in vivo, histological, biochemical and molecular methods, we aim to identify how the brain controls these profound adjustments of energy balance and metabolism.
+The underlying regulatory mechanisms are of great interest, since they are able to control body weight and metabolism very precisely in the long-term and over an extreme range.
+Understanding them is of great interest for basic physiology as well as for translational approaches.